Boston’s Pedroia leaves game with left knee discomfort

-NEW YORK — Boston second baseman Dustin Pedroia left Wednesday night’s game against the New York Yankees after 1½ innings because of left knee discomfort.

-The 2008 AL MVP flied out in the top of the second inning, then was replaced by Eduardo Núñez for the bottom half.

-Pedroia was activated April 9 and is 2 for 20 at the plate.
+Pedroia was activated from the injured list April 9 and is 2 for 20 at the plate.

 He has been slowed since a slide into his surgically repaired left knee at second base by Baltimore’s Manny Machado on April 21, 2017.
-Pedroia had left knee surgery on Oct.
-25, 2017, and was limited to three big league games in 2018, from May 26-29.
+Dr. Riley Williams III of the Hospital for Special Surgery operated on Pedroia’s left knee on Oct.
+25, 2017, and Pedroia was limited to three big league games in 2018, from May 26-29.

+Cora said Pedroia would not be examined by the surgeon but by another doctor.

+Pedroia, 35, had not played the field since Saturday, and Cora said Pedroia also has been feeling ill.
+The Red Sox play three games on artificial turf at Tama Bay starting Friday, so another trip to the injured list is possible.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports